-Our primary care practice is located at 626 Powell St. We provide a team-based, comprehensive “patient medical home” model with an emphasis on cultural-safety and health-equity.
+Our primary care practice is located at 626 Powell Street.
+We provide a team-based, comprehensive “patient medical home” model with an emphasis on cultural-safety and health equity.

-Our centre offers a multitude of Elder-led, relationship-based care services that honour physical, mental, emotional and spiritual healing.
+Our health centre offers a multitude of Elder-led, relationship-based care services that honour physical, mental, emotional, and spiritual healing.

-Our Nurses, Social Workers and Community Liaison workers provide daily support and outreach to our members most at risk of “falling through the cracks” in the health system
+Our Nurses, Social Workers, and Outreach Workers provide daily support and outreach to our members most at risk of “falling through the cracks” in the health system.

 Food and Nutrition Service

 Food instability is a challenge for our members on the DTES, especially for the members that are HIV positive.
-Supported by our Community Health Worker peers, our centre offers daily breakfast, snacks and a hot lunch for our members.
+Supported by our Community Health Worker peers, our Relational Care space offers daily breakfast, snacks, and a hot lunch for our members.

-Our clinic actively takes part in, and leads, collaborative, community-based research in order to improve the quality of care for our members.
+Our health centre actively takes part in, and leads, collaborative, community-based research in order to improve the quality of care for our members.

 Education and Training